Get to know us

 We're a registered health promotion charity with Deductible Gift Recipient Status.
 For us, this means that all revenue we generate is spent on our purpose.
 We do not aim to make a profit and surpluses cannot be used to profit board or staff members.
 For you, this means that we offer our initiatives at the lowest cost possible.
 And when you donate, you can offset your donation from your taxable income.

 We try to obtain grants and donations so that we can offer participation at no cost wherever possible.
-Because the operation of a charity like ours comes with significant obligations, training requirements, and overheads (including insurance, shed storage, equipment purchases and maintenance, administration, etc.), we quickly discovered that we cannot operate the charity sustainably on a purely voluntary basis.
+Because the operation of a charity like ours comes with significant obligations, training requirements, and overheads (including insurance, warehousing and office space, equipment purchases and maintenance, administration, etc.), we quickly discovered that we cannot operate the charity sustainably on a purely voluntary basis.
 We currently employ five skilled staff (two full-time, three casual), supported by 8 volunteers.
-We do not currently receive any core funding from government or other entities, so all of our operating costs are covered by donations, grants, and other government funds (e.g. NDIS).
+We do not currently receive any core funding from government or other entities, so all of our operating costs are covered by donations, grants, and other government funds (grants).

 How to donate